joshnesbitt/node-code-challenges/readme.md

 npm run challenge:NAME
 ```

-So, to run the square challenge you would edit `./challenges/square/index.js` and run `npm run challenge:square`.
+So, to run the bill challenge you would edit `./challenges/bill/index.js` and run `npm run challenge:bill`.

 To run all challenges: